solarkraft/soundcloud-suck-less/README.md

 soundcloud-suck-less
 ====================

-A userscript giving the soundcloud website a more usable and polished looking user interface.
+A userscript giving the soundcloud website a more usable and polished looking user interface (Doesn't work anymore, some things I did are now official, some are even worse now.
+I kind of just use Spotify now even though it's more commercial, Soundcloud is trying to do the same thing anyway).

 ## Installation